|

 because Severson didn’t know I’d written “any” of it and might decide

 to sue me yet again all these years later.
+When I reminded Bill that

 all